Drive By (song): Composition

 "Drive By" is a pop rock song.
 The instrumentation consists of "buoyant acoustic riffs and a hook-laden melody".
 Lead singer Pat Monahan sings in a characteristic "sing-talk vocal croon".

-The song is in the key of C# Minor, and the chord structure is based on the IV–I–V–vi chord progression.
+The song is in the key of C♯ minor, the chord structure is based on the IV–I–V–vi chord progression, and its tempo is 122 BPM.

 Critical reception

 Billboard gave the song a positive review stating:

 "Drive By" starts with a staccato guitar strum and a percussive thump that certainly recalls its predecessor, with a slight ethnic flavor that makes it recall a Bar Mitzvah reception.
 Frontman Pat Monahan semi-speaks the [verses] in tuneful, rap-like cadence, then turns to smooth pop singing for the choruses.
 The lyric, however, is a bit darker [...]
 Monahan pleads with enough joyful exuberance that she -- and we -- might just buy it.

-Writing for Idolator, Becky Bain called the song an "upbeat tune", though noting its potential to become "as big as Hey Soul Sister" and generate similar backlash from listeners.
+Writing for Idolator, Becky Bain called the song an "upbeat tune", though noting its potential to become "as big as Hey, Soul Sister" and generate similar backlash from listeners.

 Commercial performance

-The single has proved to be a worldwide success primarily in the band's home country where it has been certified double platinum and was the 19th most successful song on the Hot 100 chart.
+The single has proved to be a worldwide success primarily in the US where it has been certified double platinum and was the 19th most successful song on the Hot 100 chart.
 In the UK, "Drive By" sold 502,700 copies and was the 23rd best selling single of 2012.
 It reached number 6 in the UK, making it their highest-charting single there since "Drops of Jupiter (Tell Me)" in 2001.